My first purposeful and successful animal communication was with the shingles virus. I discovered a great truth in that encounter.

 I reconsider my methods

-I tried a different approach.
-I imagined that I was hosting an ice cream social outside – lots of flavors of ice cream, a picnic table, trees for shade.
+This time, I tried a different approach.
+Instead of a war, I imagined I was hosting an ice cream social outside – lots of flavors of ice cream, a picnic table, and trees for shade.
 I invited the virus and the antibodies to my party.

 I told the virus, “Obviously, you aren’t going anywhere!
 But consider that Pat’s body is your home.
 The longer she is comfortable, the longer you have a home.
 How about going dormant and just enjoying what you have?”

-I asked the antibodies to call off their “5-alarm fire” response, pull back and allow the virus to go quiet.
+Next, I asked the antibodies to call off their “5-alarm fire” response.
+Please pull back and allow the virus to go quiet.

 Pat’s next report was that she had gotten her first good night’s sleep since the outbreak.
 There were no more shingles episodes the rest of her time on earth.